 My family?
 I’m almost embarrassed at how good God has been to me.
 My parents love God and have faithfully loved each other for almost 60 years.
 They were church planters and have served in churches that loved them and our family for six decades.
 My siblings love God, and we love each other.
 My wife Sue is loyal and loving to God, me, and our three amazing kids, Amy, Josh and Caleb.
 They all three love God, love each other and have been the greatest joy of my life.
 It feels somewhat embarrassing and unfair when I think about people like Talia.
 What do you think?
 If Talia had grown up in my family, how would her life have been different?

 I think it would have been totally different.
-That’s what makes this chapter so important in our upcoming book Together: The Great Collaboration.
+That’s what makes this chapter so important.

 Love God, Love Others

 God knows we are better together.
 Jesus knew we are better together.
 When Jesus was asked to prioritize and summarize all the commands of the prophets, he said: Love the Lord your God with all your heart, and with all your soul, and with all your mind.
 The second [commandment] is this: ‘Love your neighbor as yourself.
 There is no commandment greater than these (Mark.
 12:31-33).

 The first command to “love God” is the vertical dimension of togetherness.
 We touched on this in the last post.
 The second command to “love others” (more often translated “love your neighbor”) is the horizontal dimension of togetherness.
 This is what we’re unpacking today.